jhmorel/AlignToolkit/README.md

 - **Align Object to Cursor**: Aligns the selected object to the 3D cursor.
 - **Set Pivot to Base**: Sets the pivot point to the base of the selected object.
 - **Set Pivot to Cursor**: Sets the pivot point to the location and orientation of the 3D cursor.
+- **Align View to Cursor**: Aligns the 3D view to the 3D cursor, allowing for quick focus on the cursor's position.

 ### Installation